Combining Two Flocks of Chickens (with Minimal Bloodshed)

 - Do be sure the chickens are about the same size.
 Otherwise fully grown chickens will bully younger chicks.

-- If you are adding adult chickens from another farm, quarantine them for a full month to be sure they aren’t carrying any diseases that would infect your flock.
+- If you are adding adult chickens from another farm, allow a quarantine period of at least a full month to be sure they aren’t showing any signs of disease that could infect the rest of the flock.

 - Do let the two flocks into as large an area as possible.
 The more room they have, the easier the new chickens can get away from a mean chicken or find room to hide for a bit.